Phoenix Rising (American TV series): Production

-Evan Rachel Wood reached out to Amy J. Berg, the two had known each other for years, to document her experience creating The Phoenix Act.
+Evan Rachel Wood reached out to Amy J. Berg, who she had known for years, to document her experience creating The Phoenix Act.
 The act extends the statute of limitations for domestic violence cases in California.
-Production began in summer of 2020, as they began filming, Wood named Marilyn Manson her abuser.
+Production began in summer of 2020; as they began filming, Wood named Marilyn Manson her abuser.

 Release

 Part One of the series had its world premiere at the 2022 Sundance Film Festival on January 23, 2022.
 It premiered on March 15, 2022, on HBO, while part two premiered on March 16, 2022.